enpage/enpage/docs/doc-llm.md

 ### `pages`

 A template must provide at least one page for the website.
 Each page has a name, a path, and an array of bricks.
-Bricks are predefined elements available.
+Bricks are predefined elements available ofr the user to use.
+Think of it as react components.
 Each brick can have specific props.
 Here is the JSON schema for `pages`.

 ```json